M360

 Outcomes and Learnings

 The impact of my work at Marketer was felt in multiple ways.
-By refining core user flows and simplifying complex steps, we reduced friction for real estate professionals managing multi-phase campaigns leading to better customer satisfaction and adoption rates.
+By refining core user flows and simplifying complex steps, we reduced friction for real estate professionals leading to better customer satisfaction and adoption rates.

-My contributions to the design system made collaboration with engineering more efficient, reducing inconsistencies and speeding up development.
 By grounding our design decisions in real user insights, I helped shift the product culture to be more research-informed and user-centered.
-My work also supported the design scalability due to the contribution to the design components system as well as to the company’s goals of international growth by ensuring the platform’s UX could adapt to different market needs without becoming cluttered or confusing.
+My work also supported the design scalability due to the contribution to the design components system as well as contributing to the company’s goals of international growth by ensuring the platform’s UX could adapt to different market needs.
+My contributions also made collaboration with engineering more efficient, reducing inconsistencies and speeding up development.

 • The power of user research in uncovering real problems and validating solutions.